skiluvia/athletic_sales_analysis/README.md

 # Analysis
 By using both groupby and pivot_table functions to see if we get the same results.
 This shows that same results can be achieved using these methods
-- Determing which regions sold the most products
+- We can see that **Northeast** region sold the most products also the most sales
-- Determine which Region had the Most Sales
-- Determine which Retailer had the Most Sales
-- Determine which Retailer Sold the Most Women's Athletic Footwear
+- **West Gear**	was the retailer with the Most Sales and the same one which sold the Most Women's Athletic Footwear
-- Determine the Day with the Most Women's Athletic Footwear Sales
+- **2021-06-17** had the Most Women's Athletic Footwear Sales
-- Determine the Week with the Most Women's Athletic Footwear Sales
+- The Week of **2021-07-11** had the Most Women's Athletic Footwear Sales

 # Summary
-We have learned on how to rename columns, sorting them and usage of multiple pandas functions
+We have learned on how to rename columns, sorting them and usage of multiple pandas functions.